 Leo Shelton started his television career in 1967 as a trainee cameraman at Wellington station WNTV-1.
 He worked his way up through the ranks to become a widely respected camera operator and cinematographer, on everything from news and current affairs to award-winning documentaries and drama.
-Shelton passed away in May 2017.
+Shelton died on 9 May 2017.

 Leo was generous with his advice and praise.
 I remember him once saying that I was a better cameraman than him.
 It made me feel pretty special at the time, even though it wasn’t true.
 Fellow cameraman Peter Janes, in magazine NZ Techo, Spring 2017

 Presented by Paul Holmes, this documentary follows the team of 13 Kiwi competitors at the Barcelona 1992 Paralympics.
 Swimmer Jenny Newstead won four gold medals and broke world records, but for this small team the focus was on personal bests as they headed into a more professional era.
 There's triumph and disappointment, mixed with the message that these were elite athletes competing strongly against the rest of the world.
 The lessons learned in Barcelona would lead to a much stronger showing four years later in Atlanta.

 Men of the Silver Fern was a four-part celebration of all things All Black, made in 1992 for the centenary of the NZRFU (now known as New Zealand Rugby).
 This first episode covers the early period from when Charles Monro kicked off the sport in NZ in Nelson on 14 May 1870, through the establishment of rules, provincial unions and the New Zealand Rugby Football Union.
 The programme surveys the front-running international tours — from the 1884 Flaxlanders to the 1888 Natives, 1905 Originals and 1924 Invincibles — where the All Blacks’ "winning reputation" was forged.